 I walked from the back of the grand Crystal Room on my father's arm with Lale and Clara walking behind as my bridesmaids.
-We walked to where the stage was set with Papa waiting in his smart, shiny suit with his best man Uncle Rui and his witness Uncle Qais.
-My dearest Uncle Jimmy (aunty Gitanjali's dad) had slipped some money to the registrar of marriages Mr Wani, for him to get his suit laundered and spick and span for the occasion!
+We went up to where the stage was set with Papa waiting in his smart, shiny suit with his best man Uncle Rui and his witness Uncle Qais.
+My dearest Uncle Jimmy (aunty Gitanjali's dad) had a few days before, slipped some money to the registrar of marriages, Mr. Wani, for him to get his suit laundered and spick and span for the occasion!
 We said the "I do's" and signed the register and at that instance the air-raid sirens went off and all hell broke loose!